Thai Real Estate As An Investment | SunwayEstates

 Infrastructure development

-Moreover there are multiple large scale programs for industrial and commercial infrastructure development, including EEC (Eastern Economic Corridor) as well as comprehensive Thailand 4.0 economy development policy.
-The government shows a clear commitment investing in modern infrastructure, with 1.4 trillion THB commitment in 2022 alone.
+Moreover, there are multiple large-scale industrial and commercial infrastructure development programs, including EEC (Eastern Economic Corridor) and a comprehensive Thailand 4.0 economy development policy.
+The government shows a clear commitment to investing in modern infrastructure, with a 1.4 trillion THB commitment in 2022 alone.

 Currency